Marc Daniëls

-Marc Daniëls (10 July 1959 – 10 May 2021), also known as De Marck, was a Belgian cartoonist and painter.
+Marc Daniëls (10 July 1959 – 10 May 2021), also known as De Marck, was a Belgian comics writer, artist and painter.
 He ran Studio Max together with Rik De Wulf between 1999 and 2010.

 Biography

 Daniëls studied Visual Arts at the Royal Atheneum Brussels in Jette.
 He drew illustrations and cartoons for Brussels newspapers.

 In 1999, he founded Studio Max! alongside De Wulf.
 They came up with the comic strip Stam en Pilou for the youth philately of the Belgian Post, which was released in album form in 2000.
 In 2010, the 25th album in the series was released.
 In the same year, the studio was closed.
 In 2011, this comic series got a comic strip wall in Brussels on Rue des Alexiens/Cellebroersstraat.